 These issues can result in a failure to coordinate M2M congestion, causing inefficient dispatch and inappropriately high congestion costs.
 Serious equity concerns can also arise if the external area exceeds its flow entitlement on the constraint without compensating the MRTO.
 Hence, we identify constraints that were not coordinated because of these issues.
-These screens identified 75 non-M2M constraints that should have been coordinated as M2M with either PJM or SPP in 2021.
-We then quantified the congestion on these constraints, which is shown in Table A14.
+These screens identified 58 non-M2M constraints that should have been coordinated as M2M with either PJM or SPP in 2022, down from 75 in 2021.
+We then quantified the congestion on these constraints, which is shown in Table A15.